PTSD From Domestic Violence, Emotional Abuse, Childhood Abuse

 - Because the perpetrator of the violence and abuse is someone who is supposed to be nurturing, safe, and trustworthy, domestic abuse is particularly damaging to someone’s psyche, and the resulting feelings of abandonment and betrayal are entwined with the other symptoms of PTSD.

 - Domestic violence is part of someone’s daily life; there’s no break; therefore, the effects of PTSD are intensified.

 Domestic Violence, Emotional Abuse, and PTSD

 Both men and women can be victims of an abusive relationship, and both can develop PTSD.
-Women, though, are far more likely to suffer intimate partner abuse (What Causes Some Women To Develop PTSD Symptoms?).
+Women, though, are far more likely to suffer intimate partner abuse.
 The National Center for PTSD (2015) reports that approximately 27 percent of women and 10 percent of men say that they have been harmed by intimate partner violence.